manny-serrano/rho_chapter_website/README.md

 ## Dependencies
 Key dependencies include React, Three.js, GSAP, Tailwind CSS, and Vite.
 For the complete list of dependencies and versions, refer to `package.json`.

+## Acknowledgements
+- Front-end layout and GSAP usage was adapted from the Javascript Mastery tutorial series—credit to their team for the guidance and examples that shaped this section of the site.

 ---

 *This repository and its contents are maintained by the Rho Chapter.
 All assets are used in accordance with the fraternity's policies.*